danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 ## f.
 Rollback Plan

-*Detailed and specific liabilities
+* Detailed and specific liabilities

-NA

-*Plan to reduce liabilities
+* Plan to reduce liabilities

-NA

-*Plan describing how to prevent other components, services, and systems from being affected
+* Plan describing how to prevent other components, services, and systems from being affected

-NA

 ## g.
 Alternate Solutions / Designs